Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 If there is information loss, you can _truncate_ the bits you don't care about, when you are very sure nothing wrong will happen with:
 **cast, trunc(type)**

 !!
-At this time (??
-Dec 2022), math bounds checks are not yet implemented: casting checks for overflow, when the compiler can check it with constant values.
+At this time (Jan 2023), math bounds checks are not yet implemented: casting checks for overflow, when the compiler can check it with constant values.
 For an example of overflow, see 26.19_modify4.
 One way of taking care of this with polymorph procedures is to write an #modify that checks the type, see § 26.8 !!

 ### 6.2.5 - Autocasting with xx
 Automatic casting can be used when the compiler can infer what casting has to take place at a certain moment, this is indicated with **xx**: